flavienbwk/ocpa-specs/README.md

 │   └── src
 ├── [...]                   // other services (e.g., app)
 ├── docs                    // For markdown resources
-├── k8s                     // Helm template with production-ready configuration tailored for variables substitution │   ├── Chart.yml
+├── k8s                     // Helm chart with production-ready configuration tailored for envsubst variables substitution │   ├── Chart.yaml
 │   ├── templates
-│   ├── values.example.yaml
+│   └── values.example.yaml
 ├── scripts
 │   ├── auto-pull.sh        // Must be called by a CRON job to auto-pull and redeploy the project on release branch push │   ├── deploy-helm.sh      // Script that handles all the additional logics for Helm deployment (used by deploy.yml and make commands)
-│   └── validate-envs.sh    // Used in CI to check for missing, inconsistent or invalid env variables ├── .env.example            // Your single source of truth for host-side env variables ├── compose.base.yml        // Shared base services configuration (extended by dev/prod/test via `extends`) ├── compose.dev.yml         // Dev environment - extends base, adds hot-reload volumes ├── compose.prod.yml        // Prod environment - extends base, uses stricter restart policy
-├── compose.test.yml        // Test environment - extends base, runs integration tests
-├── Makefile                // Standardize commands to start dev or prod software, or deploy the project ├── README.md               // Documentation entrypoint └── VERSION                 // Current software version, can be suffixed by -alpha or -beta
+│   └── validate-envs.sh    // Used in CI to check for missing, inconsistent or invalid env variables ├── .env.example            // Your single source of truth for host-side env variables ├── compose.base.yml        // Shared base services configuration (extended by dev/prod/test via `extends`) ├── compose.dev.yml         // Dev environment - extends base, set image name and build context, adds hot-reload volumes ├── compose.prod.yml        // Prod environment - extends base, set image name and build context, no volume mounts ├── compose.test.yml        // Test environment - extends base, set image name and build context, runs integration tests ├── Makefile                // Standardize commands to start dev or prod software, or deploy the project ├── README.md               // Documentation entrypoint └── VERSION                 // Current software version, can be suffixed by -alpha or -beta